Legal recognition of sign languages: Provincial and Territorial

+China

+Chinese Sign Language has no formal legal protection.

 Chile

 Chilean Sign Language (Lengua de Señas Chilena or LSCh), was enacted as Law No. 20,422 in 2010 to ensure equal opportunity for disabled people.
 The law recognises sign language as the natural means of communication for the deaf community.

 Czech Republic

 Czech Sign Language gained legal recognition with the passage of the Sign Language Law, 155/1998 Sb ("Zákon o znakové řeči 155/1998 Sb").

+Cyprus

+Cypriot Sign Language was recognised as a language equivalent to Greek.

 Denmark

 Danish Sign Language gained legal recognition on 13 May 2014.
 The Danish Parliament established the Danish Sign Language Council "to devise principles and guidelines for the monitoring of the Danish sign language and offer advice and information on the Danish sign language."

 European Union

 The European Parliament unanimously approved a resolution about sign languages on 17 June 1988.
 The resolution suggests that all member states recognise their sign languages as official languages of the Deaf community.

 The EP issued another resolution in 1998, with essentially the same content as the 1988 resolution.
 A third resolution was passed in 2016.
 It was drafted by Helga Stevens, Europe's first deaf female MEP and president of the European Union of the Deaf from 2005 to 2007.
 The resolution, on sign language and professional sign-language interpreters, draws on Deaf studies and linguistics.